LouisianaGameDevelopers/lagd-brand/README.md

 to the Noun Project, whose commnunity of artists provided the basis for the fleur-de-lis shape and the general look of the controller.
 We will continue to refine and improve the design but for now this is the look of LAGD!

+## Colors

+The two main colors used in the designs in this repo are:

+- #23ABAE
+- #F5467F

 ## Roadmap
 - [ ] Branding guidelines